 Monica Foster is a gifted sports photographer as well as a key administrator and newspaper distribution agent at The Seattle Skanner.
 Her dynamic shots of the Seattle Seahawks historic run for the Superbowl are unforgettable. [email protected]

-Helen grew up in Scotland and graduated from Keele University in England with joint honors in History and Psychology.
+Helen graduated from Keele University in England with joint honors in History and Psychology.
 After working with youth in care and homeless women, she moved to Portland and spent six years as a crisis mental health counselor.
-In 1996 Helen moved to Chicago with her baby son to attend Northwestern University’s Medill School of Journalism.
-She reported from Washington DC for Medill News Service and interned with Dow Jones in Paris and at the Statesman Journal in Salem, Oregon.
-Helen worked as deputy education editor at The Scotsman newspaper in Edinburgh, then as a freelancer before joining The Skanner News in 2005.
-Helen has won awards and fellowships for her reporting on economic and social issues and juvenile justice. firstname.lastname@example.org
+While studying at Northwestern University’s Medill School of Journalism, Helen reported from Washington DC for Medill News Service and interned with Dow Jones in Paris.
+Helen worked as deputy education editor at The Scotsman newspaper in Edinburgh, then as a freelancer in Portland and Barcelona, Spain.
+Since joining The Skanner News in 2005, her role has included: news editor; multimedia editor and web editor.
+Helen has won awards for her reporting on economic and social justice issues.

 Naomi Pierce:Administrator North Portland Multimedia Training Center

 Naomi Pierce began her work with The Skanner News Group in 1996.
 She earned a Masters in Education at Montana State University.
 Originally from Southern California, she saw in Portland a gentle mix of the urban and the rural reflecting her past experiences living in Los Angeles and Billings, Montana.
 In 2006 she became the administrator of the North Portland Multimedia Training Center (NPMTC), an educational project of The Skanner Foundation. [email protected]